-Household: A Household may be either a single person household or a multi-person household.
+Household: A household may either be a single person household or a multi-person household.
 A single person household is one where the individual makes provision for own food and other essentials of living, without combining with any other person and has no usual place of residence elsewhere.